 This model is available in your choice of blade point.
 So you can choose to have for it a standard point, a drop point, a clip point, a trailing point, or a seax point.

-Going back to the machete’s build, the Golok features a straight edge with a slight positive forward angle, a flat ground bevel, a short ricasso and full-tang construction with a very ergonomic handle that incorporates an integral quillion on the front and a moderate hook on the back to help the user retain a grip on the blade while chopping.
+Going back to the machete’s build, the Bark River Knives Golok features a straight edge with a slight positive forward angle, a flat ground bevel, a short ricasso and full-tang construction with a very ergonomic handle that incorporates an integral quillon on the front and a moderate hook on the back to help the user retain a grip on the blade while chopping.

 In addition to designs like the Indonesian and Malaysian parang and the bolo knives which feature wide, heavy, weight-forward blades that are specifically designed to handle medium to heavy chopping tasks by people who live in areas where the vegetation is very fibrous and/or woody, the Golok has a rather different design.
 It features a long and slim blade that allows its user to tend to several tasks.